This post may contain affiliate links.

 Step Three

 Add in unchlorinated water.
-If your water happens to be chlorinated, fill a container and let it sit for 24 hours–the chlorine will have evaporated by then.
+If your water happens to be chlorinated, fill a container and let it sit for 24 hours.
+The chlorine will have evaporated by then.
 The feed needs to be covered by AT LEAST one inch of water.

 It is important to check it frequently during the first couple of hours.
 As the feed absorbs water, the water level will decrease.
-Not having the food covered inhibits fermentation and encourages mold and/or bad bacteria to flourish.
+Not having the food covered inhibits fermentation and encourages mold and bad bacteria to flourish.

 41429362 291467425005724 2754476360738013184 n 1